d07RiV/AutoParser/README.md

 Required libraries:

 * `zlib` - both Windows and Linux.
-A VS2013 library is attached.
+A VS2013 library is attached (currently configured for /MD 32 bit and 64 bit debug, and /MT for 64 bit release; edit the pragmas in `common.cpp` if required).
 * `curl` - Linux only.
 SSL is not required.

 The following sections describe the default operation mode and what parts of code needs to be changed in order to adjust it.